Special cycles on unitary Shimura varieties II: global theory: The main theorem and a conjecture

 by the group $I^V(\Q)\times I^{V_0}(\Q)$.
 It is shown in \cite{KRunitary.I} that $\ZZ(\und{\und{\xx}}^o)$ is equidimensional of dimension $[(r^0(T)-1)/2]$, and hence is a $0$-cycle if and only if $T$ is $\GL_n(\OKp)$-equivalent to $\diag(1_{n-2},p^a,p^b)$ with $0\le a<b$. \end{proof}

-\begin{rem} To obtain a complete characterization of non-degenerate $T$'s of maximal size it would be necessary to determine what happens for ramified primes and for $p=2$, e.g., to extend the results of \cite{vollaard}, \cite{vollwedhorn} and \cite{KRunitary.I} to such primes. \end{rem}
+\begin{remark} To obtain a complete characterization of non-degenerate $T$'s of maximal size it would be necessary to determine what happens for ramified primes and for $p=2$, e.g., to extend the results of \cite{vollaard}, \cite{vollwedhorn} and \cite{KRunitary.I} to such primes. \end{remark}

 For positive integers $m_1, \ldots , m_r$ with $\sum\nolimits_{i=1}^r m_i=n$, we fix $T_i\in \Herm_{m_i}(\OK)$, with corresponding special cycles $\ZZ(T_i)$.
 The fiber product of these cycles over $\M$ decomposes as